compare pdf files java - Java Document Comparison Tutorial - Complete GroupDocs Guide

 </dependencies>

-Pro tip: Always check for the latest version number on the GroupDocs website.
-Version 25.2 is current as of this writing, but newer versions often include performance improvements and bug fixes.
+Pro tip: Always verify the latest version on the GroupDocs website.
+New releases often bring performance gains and bug fixes.

 Handling Licensing (Important!)

-GroupDocs.Comparison isn’t free for commercial use, but they make evaluation easy:
+GroupDocs.Comparison isn’t free for commercial use, but evaluation is straightforward:

-Without a License: The library works but adds watermarks to output documents - fine for testing but not for production.
+• Without a License – The library still works but adds watermarks to output documents, which is fine for proof‑of‑concept work.

 Core Implementation: Step‑by‑Step Guide